By: Hruy Tsegaye

 Free beer is free beer.

 “No worry you can drink to death.
 Just don’t make me supply free funereal beer”!

-I laughed aloud.
-He laughed with me too and joined my table with his own beer.
+I laughed aloud, and he laughed with me.
+He grabbed a beer and joined my table.
 We just stared at the street through the glass window.

 It was a quiet night.
-I don’t know what he was thinking but I thought humans are such a paradoxical creature; we can buy beers to perfect strangers and laugh with them or we can slit perfect strangers’ throat and laugh at their agony.
+I don’t know what he was thinking, but I thought humans are such a paradoxical creature; we can buy beers to perfect strangers and laugh with them or we can slit perfect strangers’ throats and laugh at their agony.

-After we tripped in the perfect silence for 10 minutes, he tapped my shoulder and point to my beer.
-No am full, I gestured back.
+After we tripped in the perfect silence for 10 minutes, he tapped my shoulder and pointed to my beer.
+No, I am full, I gestured back.
 He took out his phone and started typing.

 “It was jock.
 Drink some more friend”.

 I know it was a jock but I had enough.

 I don’t know how to pay you, you are a good man.

 “You don’t need to.
 Just say good night”.